Senior Health Guide

 Solutions for Social Isolation

-It seems that the older one gets, the more medications and supplements they ultimately need to maintain good health.
-It is actually not unusual for seniors to have ten or more prescription drugs in addition to essential supplements recommended by their physician with many requiring three to four doses per day.
-In all, this can add up to dozens of pills to coordinate, schedule and take properly, which can be confusing for someone of any age.
-Mismanaged medications are the cause of one out of ten hospital visits for seniors, and overdosing or under dosing of prescriptions could even result in permanent injury or death.
-However, there is an easy solution.
+It seems as though the older you get, the more medications and supplements begin to work their way into your daily regiment.
+It’s actually not unusual for older adults to have ten or more prescription drugs in addition to supplements recommended by their physician, with many requiring three to four doses per day.
+In all, this can add up to dozens of pills to coordinate, schedule, and administer properly, which can be confusing for anyone, regardless of age.

 Solutions for Medication Concerns

 Automated medication dispensers range in price from around $40 up to a whopping $1,500 for top-of-the-line models.
 These devices are designed to store a month or more of medications that are inserted into the unit’s internal cups by doses, days, and times.
 Loading the machine is preferably performed by a caregiver to ensure accuracy.

 Medication dispensers feature a reminder alarm when it is time to take medication, and the user presses a button to allow the unit to dispense the proper dosage of pills.
 Higher grade models can be linked to phone lines, issuing alerts to authorized caregivers when medications are missed or need refilling.
 One of my favorite devices, Pria, can even be used for video chatting.

 Memory loss is typical during the aging process; however, signs of cognitive decline do not necessarily mean a senior is suffering from some form of dementia.
 As one grows older, physiological changes can source brain glitches that disrupt certain normal functions we have never considered being without such as quick information recall and being a fast learner.